Travelling to Thailand with a baby

 We spent two months on Phuket, Koh Samui and Koh Phangan, then another two months in Bali, before returning to Thailand to visit Chiang Mai, Koh Samet and Bangkok.

-In this guide to travelling to Thailand with a baby, we’ve gathered tips and reflections to help you plan your own trip to the Land of Smiles.
+In this guide to travelling to Thailand with a baby, we’ve gathered all of our tips and reflections to help you plan your own trip to the Land of Smiles with a little one.

 Is Thailand a good holiday destination with a baby?